senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 ### Create persistent volume

-FIXME:

 :thinking:
-To create persistent volume claims (PVCs) below, a persistent volume (PV) or storage class must first exist.
+To create persistent volume claims (PVC) below, a persistent volume (PV) or storage class must first exist.
 If a persistent volume or a storage class already exists, proceed to [Create persistent volume claims](#create-persistent-volume-claims).

 There are many ways of creating a Persistent Volume.
-The following is a single example of creating a Persistent Volume that can be referred to by `volumeName`.
+The following is an example of creating an NFS type Persistent Volume that can be referred to in a PVC by `spec.volumeName`.

 1. :pencil2: Review and modify as needed the contents of:
     1. ${KUBERNETES_DIR}/persistent-volume-rabbitmq.yaml